 Camera Settings – Aperture

 Experiment with texture photography by opening up AND closing up your aperture.
-There are plenty of situations and opportunities to experiment.
+There is plenty of opportunities to experiment.
 You can quickly change the look/feel of your image with small tweaks.

 You’ll be surprised by the different looks you can get when you change your aperture.

 Camera Settings – ISO

-If you can do it, give yourself flexibility during editing by shooting at a low ISO
+If you can do it, give yourself flexibility during editing by shooting at a lower ISO

-Most digital cameras are capable of ISO 200, 100 or even lower.
-This results in less noise/grain, and great detail in the shadows/highlights of an image.
+Most digital cameras are capable of ISO 200, 100, or even lower.
+This results in less noise and better detail.

-One of the reasons why so many artists enjoy texture photography is that there are many options when it comes time to edit the photograph.
-You can dramatically affect the overall feel of an image in post-production by adjusting curves, brightness, color balance, contrast and MORE!
+One of the reasons why so many artists enjoy texture photography is that there are many options when it comes time to edit.
+You can dramatically affect the overall feel of an image in post-production by editing textures.

 Camera Settings – Shutter Speed

-Just like any other genre of photography, when dealing with shutter speed and texture photography, you’re dealing with motion!
+When dealing with shutter speed, you should immediately be thinking about motion!
 Slower shutter speeds could result in some motion blur!
 Textures are all about details.
-So motion blur is NOT YOUR FRIEND!
+So motion blur is probably not what you’re looking for.

-Try using faster shutter speeds to freeze motion.
-If you need to slow things down, pack a tripod to stabilize your camera.
+If you must slow things down, use a tripod to stabilize your camera.

 Framing & Composition

 Since a rusty fence is in no hurry to go anywhere, you shouldn’t feel rushed at all.
-Practice using your favorite composition “rules”.
-Then experiment and come up with something new!
+Experiment and use different composition “rules”.
+Then break all those rules and come up with something new.

 Why Texture Photography Is So Great